 - FF3usME: An editor capable of editing a lot of game data.
 This tool is the go-to editor for the majority of standard modifications.
-Features include editing monster stats and battle scripts (AI), battle formations, items and equipment data, shop data, magic data, starting character stats, magic growth, esper boosts, and palettes among other things. - FF6LE Rogue+ (also come packaged with Zone Doctor+): If you want to edit the overworlds, dungeons, towns, etc. then this editor is what you are looking for.
-Note that you must apply a patch available in the zip file to relocate data prior to using the editors.
-Also note that while Zone Doctor can edit events (the game's cutscenes), there are some caveats (see below). - Lunar IPS: Allows you to apply or create IPS patches.
-You will need this to start playing a hack or to distribute your hack online. - FF3 SE: This allows you to edit monster sprites and character portraits.
+Features include editing monster stats and battle scripts (AI), battle formations, items and equipment data, shop data, magic data, starting character stats, magic growth, esper boosts, and palettes among other things. - FF6LE Rogue: If you want to edit the overworlds, dungeons, towns, etc. then this editor is what you are looking for.
+There is also a version called FF6LE+ that allow expansion by applying a patch.
+Finally note that while ZoneDoctor, FF6LE succesor, can edit events (the game's cutscenes), there are some caveats (see below). - Lunar IPS: Allows you to apply or create IPS patches.
+You will need this to start playing a hack or to distribute your hack online. - FF3SE: This allows you to edit monster sprites and character portraits.
 Character sprites can be edited either with this tool or FF3usME.